dockerizedrupal/drupalcamp-baltics-2015/README.md

 ---

-To solve that, we have created a simple tool called Crush, it's written in Bash.
+To solve that, we have created a simple tool called Crush, which is written in Bash.

-However in the future we would like to rewrite it in some other more portable language, because the support for Bash on Windows isn't that great unfortunately.
+However in the future we would like to rewrite it in some other more portable language, because the support for Bash on Windows isn't that great.

 You can install Crush directly onto your host and use it exactly like you would use native Drush implementation.